 Intellectual history, history of political thought, Enlightenment, eighteenth-century Europe

-From 2018-19, Shiru was a Max Weber Fellow at the European University Institute.
-She holds a PhD (2019) and a BA (2013) in History from University College London, as well as an MPhil (2014) in Modern European History from the University of Cambridge.
-She has extensive experience teaching both history and politics undergraduates the history of political thought from antiquity to the nineteenth century, and the history of eighteenth- and nineteenth-century Europe.
+I was previously a Max Weber Fellow (2018-19) at the European University Institute in Florence.
+I took my doctoral (2019) and bachelor’s (2013) degrees in History from University College London, and my MPhil in Modern European History (2014) from the University of Cambridge.
+I have extensive experience teaching both history and politics undergraduates the history of political thought from antiquity to the nineteenth century, and the history of eighteenth- and nineteenth-century Europe.

 ‘Frederick the Great and Jean Le Rond d’Alembert on philosophy, truth, and politics’, The Historical Journal 61:2 (2018), 357-78.